 Korea’s ambition to become one of the world’s top five offshore wind producers by 2030 is ushering in a wave of investment.
 Taylor Hopkinson recently opened an office in Seoul to support our Korean clients, adding dedicated in-country resource to our wider APAC team for the first time.
 And our Head of Recruitment, Joshua Whitaker, is already working with some of the leading companies in the sector to connect renewables specialists to their pioneering projects on the Korean peninsula.

-“Many of our offshore wind vacancies in South Korea focus on the development and pre-construction stages, as the leading companies ramp up detailed plans to get their projects into the water.
-We’re looking for Project Construction Managers, Transport & Installation Managers, Health and Safety Managers – all important technical specialist roles that are crucial for the deployment and execution of these massive infrastructure projects.
+“Many of our offshore wind vacancies in South Korea focus on the development, pre-construction and engineering, as the leading companies ramp up detailed plans to get their projects into the water.
+We’re looking for Project Managers, Consenting Managers, grid specialists – all important technical specialist roles that are crucial for the deployment and execution of these massive infrastructure projects.

 New offshore wind vacancies in South Korea